Lifestyle

 🇷🇺 Russian Nationals

-The Russian Embassy in Abu Dhabi and Consulate General in Dubai both issued guidance during the crisis, asking Russian nationals to provide information about themselves and family members through separate tourist and resident registration links.
+The Russian Embassy in Abu Dhabi and Consulate General in Dubai both ask nationals to register their presence so they can be contacted in an emergency.
 Russians were asked to register with the consulate if possible, and to follow updates through the Consulate General’s official Telegram channel, the Embassy website and Telegram, and the Russian Ministry of Foreign Affairs channels.
-Pravda

 Russian Embassy Abu Dhabi: +971 2 672 1797 Consulate General Dubai: contact via the official consulate website at uae.mid.ru Register & follow updates: Official Telegram channels of the Russian Embassy and Consulate General in UAE